This in-depth guide presents you with clear and concise instructions for building solutions that adhere to GDPR requirements.

-You do not need any technical background to follow this guide.
+No technical background is required to follow this user-friendly guide.

 In this article, I will reference 2 solutions that I am working on now: